ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 instead of a string as input.
 The byte array is used to construct a `System.Xml.XmlDocument` that is then serialized to Json with `JsonConvert.SerializeXmlNode`.
 This is the same thing ConvertXmlStringToJToken does, but with a string.
-This is useful in scenarios where you don't know how the Xml is encoded without looking at the Xml declaration (when you get a Http content type without charset for example).
-This way you skip the steps of figuring out the encoding and converting the Xml to a string before passing it to the converter.
+This is useful in scenarios where you don't know how the XML is encoded without looking at the XML declaration (when you get an HTTP content&#8209;type without charset for example).
+This way you skip the steps of figuring out the encoding and converting the XML to a string before passing it to the converter.